scholzj/aws-k8s-kops-ansible/README.md

 ## Installing the cluster

 The cluster can be deployed from your local host (tested with MacOS and Linux) by following the steps described below.
-If you cannot install Ansible, kubectl or kops on your local PC or in case your local PC is running Windows, you can create a EC2 host in Aamzon AWS and run the installation from this host.
+If you cannot install Ansible, kubectl or kops on your local PC or in case your local PC is running Windows, you can create a EC2 host in Amazon AWS and run the installation from this host.

 ### Install Ansible